fredmeng/OpenVPN-Client-iPhone/README.md

 # a specific local port number.
 nobind

+# Downgrade privileges after initialization (non-Windows only)
+user nobody
+group nobody

 # Try to preserve some state across restarts.
 persist-key
 persist-tun

+# If you are connecting through an
+# HTTP proxy to reach the actual OpenVPN
+# server, put the proxy server/IP and
+# port number here.
+See the man page
+# if your proxy server requires
+# authentication.
+;http-proxy-retry # retry on connection failures ;http-proxy [proxy server] [proxy port #]

+# Wireless networks often produce a lot
+# of duplicate packets.
+Set this flag
+# to silence duplicate packet warnings.
+mute-replay-warnings

 # SSL/TLS parms.
 # See the server config file for more